hphelion/documentation/v13/bindings.fog.compute.md

         keypair['public_key']                       # returns the public key of the keypair keypair['private_key']                      # returns the private key of the keypair

+3. Obtain a keypair:

+        response = conn.get_key_pair("mykey")

-3. Import a public key to create a new keypair:
+4. Import a public key to create a new keypair:

         response = conn.create_key_pair("mykey", "public key material")
         keypair = response.body['keypair']